 - All other : IInd Division

-(vi) A student to be eligible for award of degree has to clear all the papers offered during twoyear programme within the span period.
+- (vi) A student to be eligible for award of degree has to clear all the papers offered during twoyear programme within the span period. - (vii) The candidates will be required to pass in the external examination of 80 marks.